Skip to content

 3.2.1 Change Account Settings

-3.2.2 Change password
+3.2.2 Change Password

 On the bottom of the Account Settings page, enter your current password and new password and confirm with “Change password”.

-3.2.3 Delete account
+3.2.3 Delete Account

 On the bottom of the Account Settings page, click “Yes, Delete”.